KSP-KOS/KSLib/games/README.md

 ## KS-lib/games

-This is a public repository for games written in kerboscript
+This is a public repository for games written in kerboscript.

-### basic layout
+### Basic layout

 Each game has it's own sub folder for ease of organization.
 Within each folder there will be a `game.ks` file that you can `RUN` to play the game and a README written using ascii text, or Github markdown files (.md) that contains some basic info about the game.